 To treat a cough, try to avoid products with an alcohol content of over or near 20%.
 Robitussin, Benylin, Triaminic Expectorant, and Vicks 44 are not harmful, but watch your baby for any drowsiness.
 Avoid multi-action formulas such as Tylenol Multi-Symptom Cough medication.
 (This is why we avoid Vicks Nyquil while breastfeeding.)

-If you still think you want to try Nyquil and breastfeeding, check with your doctor.
+So…if you still think you want to try Nyquil and breastfeeding, check with your doctor.
 She may suggest that you take it to try to get one good night’s sleep and just “pump and dump” your milk.
 You can always feed your baby the milk you have stored up for just such an occasion.

-Drugs and Medications page
+- Help!
+What Drugs and Medications are OK.